 Historic Train Station Converted into Victorian-Style Hotel

 Converted train cars that once whisked wealthy passengers across the country now make up some of the hotel’s accommodations.
 These train-car rooms come with Victorian-style furnishings.
-Spacious standard rooms feature contemporary decor.
+Spacious standard rooms, on the other hand, feature contemporary decor.

 To explore other sights around Chattanooga, hop aboard the electric shuttle just across from the lobby; rides are complimentary and drops off guests near Tennessee Aquarium, which is also close to downtown shops and attractions.

 Chattanooga, Tennessee: Museums and Parks Along the Riverfront

 Set along the Tennessee-Georgia border, Chattanooga became a boomtown with the arrival of a major railroad in the late 19th century.
 The surrounding mountains and ridges made for a scenic backdrop for train passengers coming into the city.
 But they also proved problematic, trapping in industrial pollutants and creating what the Environmental Protection Agency declared to be the nation’s dirtiest air in 1969.
 Today, the city has scrubbed away its industrial-era grime and adopted greener practices: public parks, riverfront walkways, and a downtown electric shuttle, to name a few.
 Waterfront Coolidge Park is a popular downtown hangout where kids can hop on a century-old carousel and enjoy acres of open green space.
 During the summer, you can come here for concerts, festivals, and outdoor movie screenings.